 This is the BEFORE:

-This is what I looked like during the process.
-With Hubby watching and laughing, he said,”Be sure to remind all of your readers that your husband was right!”
+During the process, Hubby was watching and laughing, he said, “Be sure to remind all of your readers that your husband was right!”
 He also suggested that I tell my readers my husband is like a prophet.
 There is not a wiser man in this house.
 Do I hear some hallelujahs?
 Can I get an AMEN? #husbandforsale #cheaptoo

 My hair is shoulder length, which I think qualifies as medium length.
 You will need to adjust the quantities for longer or shorter hair.